pragal18/Masterthesis_v2/readme.md

  - Spanish (nif_context_es.ttl) and
  - Japanese (nif_context_ja.ttl).
 Download these files or only the languages that is required.
 Extract them after downloading.
 A minimal version of these files are created and are stored under NIF_Context_Minimal_Versions directory on this project.

+Download nif_text_links_<language>.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh pointing the path of downloaded location of nif_text_links.
+It creates a CSV file with all links,surface forms and their Part of Speech.
+This is a
+mandatory step for performing link enrichment task.

  ### STEP 2:
 Run the 'separate_scripts.sh' by giving an argument -p followed by the path to the location of where the NIF context file is stored in your system.
 This will store the results in Files/Input<language> directory.
  - Positional argument: